-The Published Admission Number of each school for entry in September 2019 is published in the LA Admissions Handbook.
+The Published Admission Number of each school for entry each year is published annually in the LA Admissions Handbook.
 Full admission arrangements can be found on the Northumberland County Council website.

 Supporting evidence should set out the particular reasons why the school in question is the most suitable school and must be submitted at the time of application.